-Journalist and broadcaster Dame Jenni Murray takes her fascinating and intriguing talk on the women who helped shape the history of Britain to the Ryedale Festival in Yorkshire on Sunday.
+Journalist and broadcaster Jenni Murray brings her fascinating intriguing talk on the women who helped shape the history of Britain to the Number 8 Arts Centre at Pershore in Worcestershire this weekend.

 She argues that Britain has been defined by its conflicts, its conquests, its men and its monarchs for too long.
 To say that it’s high time that it was defined by its women falls some way short of an understatement.

 In this personal selection Jenni draws together the lives of 21 women to shed light upon a variety of social, political, religious and cultural aspects of British history, reinvigorating the stories behind the names we all know and revealing the fascinating tales behind those less familiar.